-Where rivers, coastlines, and timeworn tracks invite you to walk slowly and see more.
+Where rivers, coastlines, and timeworn tracks invite you to move slowly and explore more.

-The East of England offers a gentler kind of walking.
+The East of England offers a gentler kind of adventure.
 Its beauty lies in subtle shifts — the light on water, the hush of reeds in the breeze, and the steady rhythm of footpaths crossing fields, fens, and lowland woods.
+It’s a landscape made for walking holidays and outdoor adventures, from long-distance coastal routes to quiet inland rambles.

 From the wild coast of Norfolk to the riverside meadows of Cambridgeshire and the historic villages of Suffolk, this is walking for those who want space to reflect, to notice, and to move slowly through landscapes shaped by time.